tatena/TaskManager/README.md

 Run "database.sql" under src/main/resources/sql folder to initialize the database for the project. (will be good for local run)

 Authentication:
 To log in send auth/getToken request. copy the token and paste in current value of environment task manager, variable token.
+Check if collection authentication has variable "{{token}}" in token field.
 Build:
 1. run: "mvn install -DskipTests" to create .jar file for docker-compose (must be run as an IDE command: ctrl+enter on intelliJ)
 2. run docker-compose --build